DanielaZahn/TTM_inputs_from_DFT_results/README.md

 Note that the calculation works only for metals.

-More precisely, the electron-phonon coupling parameter, the electron heat capacity and the phonon heat capacity are calculated.
+More precisely, the electron-phonon coupling parameter (G_ep), the electron heat capacity and the phonon heat capacity are calculated.
 The electron-phonon coupling parameter is calculated as in Waldecker et al., Phys.
 Rev. X 6, 021003 (https://doi.org/10.1103/PhysRevX.6.021003).

 The required DFT results are: electron density of states, phonon density of states, Fermi energy, and Eliashberg function.